 The COVID-19 outbreak in Wuhan was a devastating blow to China, leading to a global health and economic crisis which is a long way from over.
 Businesses across New Zealand face the collapse of trade with China, business that has sustained and grown their enterprises over many years.

-Graeme Acton talks to crayfish industry leader Campbell Gin, about the impact here, and where-to-next for the lobster trade with China.
+Graeme Acton talks to crayfish industry leader Campbell Gin, about the impact here, and where to next for the lobster trade with China.

 Campbell Gin is Sales and Market Development Manager for Port Nicholson Fisheries, based in Wellington’s Lyall Bay.